tanaylab/MCGraphs.jl/README.md

     example, the default titles of a gene-gene plot would be different from the default titles of a differential expression plot, even though both will use the same scatter plot renderer.

-Jupyter notebook code (need to be implemented in all Jupyter languages):
+Jupyter notebook code (need to be implemented in all Jupyter languages, requiring TODO: separate `MCGraphs.py` and `MCGraphs.r` packages):

   - `Controllers` are Jupyter notebook UI elements for specifying which data to extract for a graph, or the configuration of a graph.
 For example, a data controller for a gene-gene plot will allow selecting the two genes,